DevExpress-Examples/blazor-dxgrid-sort-filter-by-selection/README.md

 <!-- default badges end -->
 # Blazor Grid — Sort and Filter Data by Selection

 Filter and sort operations help users find and display records that match criteria.
-When no simple criteria identify specific data, users can manually find and select rows to process and then sort/filter data by selected rows.
+When no simple criteria identify specific data, users can select rows to process and then sort/filter data by these rows.
 In this example, the [DevExpress Blazor Grid](https://docs.devexpress.com/Blazor/403143/components/grid) component allows users to bring selected rows to the top or display only those rows.

 ![Sort and Filter Data by Selection](sort-and-filter-grid-by-selection.gif)